-If you can't connect to the internet and are receiving messages such as "This page can't be displayed", "You aren't connected to a network" or "Can't connect to Broadband" - then here are a few things you can check to try and fix the problem:-
+If you can't connect to the internet and are receiving messages such as "This page can't be displayed", "You aren't connected to a network", "Can't connect to Broadband" or you have no wireless signal on your device - then here are a few things you can check to try and fix the problem:-

-The first thing to check is whether other devices (if you have any) such as desktops, laptops or tablets can connect to the internet or not?
+The first thing to check is whether other devices (if you have any) such as desktops, laptops, phones or tablets can connect to the internet or not?

-If other devices in your home have a working internet connection then the fault must be with one particular device rather than with your broadband connection
+If other devices in your home have a working internet connection then the fault may be with one particular device rather than with your broadband connection.

-On the computer that has no internet connection look for the network connection icon in the bottom right corner near the clock (as shown below) - the top one is for a wireless connection i.e. laptop/tablet and the second one is for a wired connection i.e. desktop computer
+On the computer that has no internet connection look for the network connection icon in the bottom right corner near the clock.

 The lights will vary depending on which router you have but in most cases they should look similar to the examples shown below:-